brikis98/yevgeniy-brikman-homepage/_posts/2026-01-14-gen-ai-snake-eating-its-own-tail.md

 ### Idea #1: pay-per-crawl

-The only attempted solution I've heard about so far is [CloudFlare's pay-per-crawl model](https://blog.cloudflare.com/introducing-ai-crawl-control/), which seems to work as follows:
+The only attempted solution I've heard about so far is CloudFlare's _[pay-per-crawl model](https://blog.cloudflare.com/introducing-ai-crawl-control/)_, which seems to work as follows:

 1. **Block GenAI crawlers by default.** CloudFlare claims to be able to detect and block GenAI crawlers, so that, by default, they can't extract content from your website.